 Bartley continues to borrow from the conventions of abstract painting in Push 2 Stops (2014).
 These photographs of empty photo sleeves arranged on a lightbox recall the Suprematist paintings of Kazimir Malevich, while the handwritten annotations on the sleeves imbue the series with a sense of loss or absence.

-Born in the Bronx, NY, in 1959, Bartley received her BFA from Purchase College, SUNY, and she lives and works in Wainscott, NY.
+Born in New York, NY, in 1959, Bartley received her BFA from Purchase College, SUNY, and she lives and works in Sag Harbor, NY.
 Her work has been exhibited in numerous institutions including The Queens Museum, NY; The Walker Art Center, Minneapolis; Houston Center for Photography; The Drawing Room, East Hampton, NY; Parrish Art Museum, Southampton, NY; The Watermill Center, NY; and National Museum of Archeology and Ethnology, Guatemala City.
 Bartley has taken part in numerous residencies, including at The Queens Museum, NY; Visual Studies Workshop, Rochester, NY; and Watermill Center, NY.
+Bartley's work is in numerous collections, including the Guild Hall Museum, East Hampton, NY; McEvoy Family Collection, McEvoy Foundation, San Francisco, CA; Parrish Art Museum, Watermill, NY; WAlker Art Center, Minneapolis, MN; The Watermill Collection, Watermill, NY.